 I love going on holidays – and I’m sure you do too.
 Packing and preparing for holidays is another thing though, one that I don’t look forward too.

-Here are 12 things I never fail to do before I pack my luggage and set off on another new adventure.
+For convenience sake, I’ve summarized a travel checklist of 12 important things to do or prepare before I pack my luggage and set off on another new adventure.

-- 12 Things To Do Before Every International Travel
+- A Travel Checklist: 12 Things To Do Before Every International Travel

 - 1. Exchanging foreign currency

 - 5. Activate overseas spending for credit cards